kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 ```

 ### spec.autoOps
-AutoOps is an optional field to control the generation of versionUpgrade & TLS-related recommendations.
+AutoOps is an optional field to control the generation of versionUpdate & TLS-related recommendations.

 ### spec.version